collective/redturtle.custommenu.factories/redturtle/custommenu/factories/README.txt

 We can write code that provide an additional adapter for "special" contexts.
 Providing a totally new adapter give us *a lot* of freedom for the way we can change customized menu.

-First of all we define a new interface that will mark our special folder.

-    >>> from OFS.interfaces import IFolder
-    >>> class ISpecialFolder(IFolder):
-    ...     pass

-Then we need a factory for our adapter that will be used for customization of the menu on folders that implements this interface.

-    >>> from zope.interface import implements, alsoProvides
-    >>> from zope.component import adapts
-    >>> from redturtle.custommenu.factories.interfaces import ICustomFactoryMenuProvider
-    >>> from redturtle.custommenu.factories.adapters.adapters import MenuCoreAdapter
-    >>> class SpecialFolderFactoryMenuAdapter(MenuCoreAdapter):
-    ...     implements(ICustomFactoryMenuProvider)
-    ...     adapts(ISpecialFolder)
-    ...     def getMenuCustomization(self, data, results):
-    ...         return [{'title'   : 'Hello!',
-    ...                  'description' : 'Whatever data you enter, you will always see this', ...                  'action'      : '',
-    ...                  'selected'    : False,
-    ...                  'icon'        : '',
-    ...                  'submenu'     : None,
-    ...                  'extra'       : {'separator': None, 'id': 'dummy', 'class': ''},
-    ...                 }]
+The most part of this example is setup outside of this document.
+See the test setup in *redturtle.custommenu.factories.tests.adapters*.
+In this file we create a new interface (subclass of the interface normally used for standard folder adapter) and the adapter itself.

-Our adapter will do nothing.
-Whatever kind of configuration we provide in the customization form it will only return a single entry in the menu, with title "Hello!".
+Our new adapter does nothing special.
+It ignore the customization form elements and instead always return a single "*Hello!*" entry.

-Now we need to register the adapter.

-    >>> from zope.app.testing import ztapi
-    >>> ztapi.provideAdapter(ISpecialFolder, ICustomFactoryMenuProvider, SpecialFolderFactoryMenuAdapter)

-To test this we need to create a new folder.
+To see this in action we create a new folder where to work on.

     >>> browser.open(portal_url)
     >>> browser.getLink('Folder').click()
     >>> browser.getControl('Title').value = "Mad folder"
     >>> browser.getControl('Save').click()

 Now for testing purpose we manually make this new folder to provide our interface.
+Thanks to the adapter mechanism of Plone, our interface is seen much specific of the standard ones for folders, so our example adapter will take precedence.

     >>> self.loginAsPortalOwner()
+    >>> from redturtle.custommenu.factories.tests.adapters import ISpecialFolder
+    >>> from zope.interface import alsoProvides
     >>> mad_folder = self.portal.restrictedTraverse('mad-folder')
     >>> alsoProvides(mad_folder, ISpecialFolder)

-Now we must go to our folder view.
+Now we must go to our folder view just to see that no factories link available, except for our "*Hello!*".

     >>> browser.reload()
+    >>> bool(browser.getLink('Hello!'))
+    True
+    >>> browser.getLink('Folder')
+    Traceback (most recent call last):
+    ...
+    LinkNotFoundError
+    >>> browser.getLink('PDF Document')
+    Traceback (most recent call last):
+    ...
+    LinkNotFoundError

+This example must show that is possible to handle in special way different content type that implements some interfaces, or single contents that provides other interface.

+This will give us a lot of way to customize this product's behaviours.